Several compounds can influence viral replication and the development of viral disease.

 Agents for Influenza and Other Respiratory Viral Infections

 Ribavirin aerosol is used in the treatment of respiratory syncytial virus infections in bone marrow transplant patients.
 It is not known whether the addition of immune globulin provides additional benefit.
 Intravenous ribavirin (compassionate use availability only) can significantly lower the fatality rate of Lassa fever and has been used for hantavirus; however, the benefit is unclear.
 While used in some patients in the treatment of severe acute respiratory syndrome (SARS), its value and tolerability has been debated.
 During the SARS outbreak in Toronto, the use of high-dose ribavirin was associated with a high rate of anemia, hypomagnesemia, and bradycardia.
 The medication is teratogenic in animals, and pregnant women should not take care of patients receiving the aerosol.
 Oral ribavirin is used in combination with interferons to treat chronic hepatitis C infections (see Chapter 16).
 The combination of oral ribavirin and interferon or peginterferon has been found to be superior to monotherapy with interferon.
+As an alternative to the inhaled preparation, oral ribavirin is effective and well-tolerated for the treatment of upper and lower respiratory syncytial virus infections (with or without immune globulin) in immunocompromised patients.

 Agents for Herpesviruses and Cytomegalovirus